Articles

 Jakub Kamiński

-Contributor to the Boym Institute.
-Involved in promoting the Polish economy on Asian markets.
+Analyst at the Boym Institute.
+Involved in promotion of the Polish economy in Asia.
 Graduate of international relations at the University of Warsaw.
 Studied in Malta.
-Interested, among others, in the Indo-Pacific region and climate policies.
+Interested in the processes shaping the politics and economy of India and China.
+His articles, remarks and interviews have appeared in Rzeczpospolita, WNP.PL, Dziennik Gazeta Prawna, Teologia Polityczna, Krytyka Polityczna.

 czytaj więcej